MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-data.md

 |2d 6h 30m|2 days 6 hrs 30 mins|
 |2d 6h 30m 56s 600ms|2 days 6 hrs 30 mins 56 secs 600 msecs|

  You can also enter a number and it's automatically converted to a duration.
-The number you enter is converted according to the default unit of measure that has been specified for the duration field.
+The number you enter is converted according to the default unit of measurement that has been specified for the duration field.

- To see the unit of measure used in a duration field, enter a number and see which unit of measure it's converted to.
+ To see the unit of measurement used in a duration field, enter a number and see which unit of measurement it's converted to.

- The number 5 is converted to 5 hrs, if the unit of measure is hours.
+ The number 5 is converted to 5 hrs, if the unit of measurement is hours.

 ## <a name="see-also"></a>See Also
  [Sorting, Searching, and Filtering Lists](ui-enter-criteria-filters.md)